-- Graduates will be able to apply foundational knowledge in operations, marketing and other core business disciplines to support decision making within and across the fundamental dimensions of supply chain management planning, sourcing, making and delivering products.
+- Apply knowledge in operations, finance, marketing and information systems to support decision making within and across the fundamental dimensions of supply chain management – planning, sourcing, making and delivering physical and non-physical products.

-- Students will be able to identify relevant sources of data, know how to access that data, and will be able to analyze it using both statistical and optimization techniques to support supply chain decision making.
+- Identify relevant sources of data, know how to access that data, and be able to analyze it to support supply chain decision making.

-- Students will be able to identify and assess the opportunities and risks associated with global sources of supply and global markets for goods.
+- Identify and assess the opportunities and risks associated with global sources of supply and global markets for goods.

-- Students will be able to communicate their ideas and recommendations to individuals in all functional areas within an organization.
+- Communicate ideas and recommendations to individuals in all functional areas within an organization.

 Please see the Grainger Center’s website for a list of program leaders.